Cerro de Catorce Colores - mountain of 14 colors - in Jujuy, Argentina

-Well hidden by the end of a bumpy mountain road in the Northwest province of Jujuy, you will find one of Argentina’s many spectacular landscapes; the mountain of fourteen colors or Cerro de Catorce Colores.
+Hidden by the end of a bumpy mountain road in the province of Jujuy, you will find Argentina’s Fourteen Colors Mountains.
+The mountains are also known as Cerro de Catorce Colores, and it is one of Argentina’s many spectacular landscapes.

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina

-The colors on the mountains depend on how the lighting is at the time of visiting.
-Even though the colors might have been more bright on a sunny day, the gray clouds and the sun rays added a more dramatic feature to the photos, don’t you think?
+The colors of the mountains depend on how the lighting is at the time of visiting.
+The colors might have been more bright on a sunny day.
+But the gray clouds and the sun’s rays added a more dramatic feature to the photos.

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina